sweeneyngo/sweeneyngo.github.io/src/posts/acronyms-and-markov-chains.md

 I've been dealing with data breaches where my password was exposed-- a recent data breach was even localized at my own university.

-As a result, I've spent time to revisit old accounts and changing their passwords to auto-generated hashes.
-I started adopting [Bitwarden](https://bitwarden.com/) as my main password manager, and I've had an easier time integrating their services to my end devices compared to LastPass.
+As a result, I’ve revisited old accounts and changed their passwords to auto-generated hashes.
+I started using [Bitwarden](https://bitwarden.com/) as my main password manager,  and I’ve found it easier to integrate its services with my devices compared to LastPass.

-However, if someone were to point a gun at my head and asked me to remember any of the passwords I've used on my accounts, I wouldn't remember them.
-While Bitwarden is a useful tool, there are times where I need to think of a strong, complex password that can endure [brute force attacks](https://www.keepersecurity.com/threats/brute-force-attack.html).
-[Common passwords](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords) are notorious for being simple to guess, since it either (1) has a typical pattern, or (2) is intrinsically tied to the person (e.g. birthday, year, name).
+However, if someone were to force me to remember any of my passwords, I wouldn’t be able to recall them.
+While Bitwarden is a useful tool, there are times when I need to come up with a strong, complex password that can withstand [brute force attacks](https://www.keepersecurity.com/threats/brute-force-attack.html).
+[Common passwords](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords) are notorious for being easy to guess, either because they follow typical patterns or are tied to personal information (e.g., birthdays, years, names).

-To level up, most people opt for [passphrases](https://en.wikipedia.org/wiki/Passphrase), which are a sequence of words that are easy to remember.
-The benefit is that passphrases can be very naturally long while still being relatively easier to remember than passwords.
-As long as you can remember 4 words of 4 letters each, you're able to create a 16-character password for example.
-They're great for brute force since it increases the entropy, but if the sentence is comprehensible then it is possible for a nefarious party to simply guess the phrases through common associations.
+To improve security, many people opt for [passphrases](https://en.wikipedia.org/wiki/Passphrase).These are sequences of words that are easier to remember while being very naturally long (at the word-granularity).
+For instance, one can remember 4 words of 4 letters each much more easily than a 16-character password.
+Passphrases are beneficial because they can be long and have high entropy, making them resistant to brute force attacks.
+However, if the passphrase is too comprehensible, it may still be susceptible to guessing based on common associations.

-For example, "Cats play with yarn" is easy to guess because cats are often associated with yarn.
+For example, "Cats play with yarn" is easy to guess because cats are commonly associated with yarn.

-Even worse, they can even consult [dictionary attacks](https://en.wikipedia.org/wiki/Dictionary_attack) which lowers the entropy back to the word-level, making it no better than a password.
+Even worse, attackers can use[dictionary attacks](https://en.wikipedia.org/wiki/Dictionary_attack) which reduce the entropy to the level of individual words, making the passphrase as vulnerable as a simple password.

-So what if you can accomplish both the easy-to-remember benefit of passphrases, while still having high entropy like a password?
+So, how can we achieve both the ease of remembering passphrases and the high entropy of complex passwords?

 # Motivation

-The big idea is to leverage "semi-comprehensible" sentences since they're much easier to remember than random phrases linked together.
-I found that using phrases that are intrinsically connected to someone is much easier to crack.
+The key idea is to use "semi-comprehensible" sentences.
+These sentences are easier to remember than random phrases but don't have a direct connection to personal information, making them harder for attackers to guess.
 With the words loosely connected, the user can recite them as they would an acronym.

 With acronyms, like PEMDAS or HOMES, it's much easier to remember them through [mnemonic devices](https://www.masterclass.com/articles/mnemonic-devices-explained) than the original acronym.
 PEMDAS can be recited as "Please Excuse My Dear Aunt Sally" which is somewhat coherent, but is not connected to the original acronym.

-Similarly, we can think of uncommon, loosely connected words to string together and use that as our own "mneomic device".
-That way, there's no relation to the phrase with us, giving hackers no choice but to rely on brute force strategies.
+Similarly, using uncommon, loosely connected words to create a passphrase can serve as a mnemonic device.
+This approach avoids the direct association with personal information, forcing attackers to rely on brute force methods.

 # What are Markov Chains?